 - Add protein: add a scoop of vanilla protein powder before blending for more protein.
 My favorite brand of vegan protein powder is from Sprout Living.
 (Use code DEBBIE20 for 20% off your order!)
 If you consume dairy, you could add 1/3 cup Greek yogurt for extra protein.
 You can also add protein and healthy fats with some hemp seeds or chia seeds.

 - Add more tropical vibes: Use canned coconut milk instead of soy or almond milk.
 It will add just a hint of coconut flavor to the smoothie which is delicious with the mango and pineapple.

 - Create a smoothie bowl: The texture of this healthy smoothie is thick so it can make a great base for a smoothie bowl if you’d like.
 Top with some homemade vegan granola and fresh berries for a delicious balanced breakfast.

 Step by Step

-Step One: Add all of your ingredients to a blender and puree until smooth.
+Step One: Add all of your ingredients (frozen pineapple chunks, mango chunks, banana, lime juice, and milk) to a high-speed blender and puree until smooth.
 Add more milk during blended if needed to get the ingredients moving.